-The most important thing you can do if you find yourself facing a 4th DWI charge in Texas is to call one of the best Houston DWI lawyers, Mark Thiessen of the Thiessen Law Firm.
-Mark and his team know what it takes to get your 4th DWI in Texas charge dismissed or how to reduce your sentence down to DWI probation.
-If this is your 1st DWI charge, they may even be able to get your case dismissed or deferred, earning you the chance for a DWI expungement on your criminal and driving records.
+The most important thing you can do if you find yourself facing a 4th DWI in Texas is to call one of the best DWI lawyers Houston has to offer, Mark Thiessen of the Thiessen Law Firm.
+Mark and his team know what it takes to get your 4th DWI charge dismissed or dropped in a court of law.
+They’ve made countless miracles happen before and they will keep fighting to make them happen for you.

 Don’t give up.
 A charge is not a conviction, and your future is worth the fight.
 Give it your all by calling Mark Thiessen and the DWI lawyers at Thiessen Law Firm to fight for your rights today.
 Contact Thiessen Law Firm at (713) 864-9000 or request a consultation online to begin building your iron defense.

 More Helpful Articles by Thiessen Law Firm: